KubeRocketCI/docs/docs/user-guide/add-cluster.md

     ![Clusters menu](../assets/user-guide/add_new_cluster.png "Clusters menu")

-2. In the drop-down window, specify the required fields:
+2. In the drop-down window, specify the required fields.
+Click the **Save** button to add the cluster:

     * **Cluster Name** - a unique and descriptive name for the new cluster;
     * **Cluster Host** - the cluster’s endpoint URL (e.g., example-cluster-domain.com);